Sudheesh12/Kubernetes_Learning/README.md

 # Kubernetes_Learning
-This the repo for all the Kubernetes notes and mini projects during the course of learing
+This the repo for all the Kubernetes notes and mini projects during the course of learning